 Cementation

-A self-adhesive resin cement (Relyx U 200, 3M ESPE, St. Paul, MN, USA) was used as follows: Resin composite unitary crown: Preapplication of phosphoric acid at 37% for 30 seconds, water irrigation for 30 seconds, and complete drying of the surface were performed.
+A self-adhesive resin cement (Relyx U 200, 3M ESPE, St. Paul, MN, USA) was used as follows: Composite resinunitary crown: Preapplication of 37% phosphoric acid for 30 seconds, water irrigation for 30 seconds, and complete drying of the surface were performed.
 Sequentially, a thin layer of universal single-bond adhesive (3M ESPE, St. Paul, MN, USA), and self-adhesive cement was applied.
-Ceramic unitary crown: Preapplication of hydrofluoric acid at 5% for 20 seconds, water irrigation for 30 seconds, and complete drying of the surface were performed.
-Sequentially, a thin layer of adhesive single bond universal (3M ESPE, St. Paul, MN, USA) and self-adhesive cement was applied.
+Ceramic unitary crown: Preapplication of 5% hydrofluoric acid for 20 seconds, water irrigation for 30 seconds, and complete drying of the surface were performed.
+Sequentially, a thin layer of universal single-bond adhesive (3M ESPE, St. Paul, MN, USA) and self-adhesive cement was applied.
+Due to the diffuse orientation of the enamel's prisms, that presents difficulty in terms of etching and penetration the substrate by the self-adhesive cement monomers, it was performed a selective etching on enamel.
 Enamel finish line: Preapplication of phosphoric acid at 37% for 30 seconds, water irrigation for 30 seconds, and complete drying of the surface were conducted.
 Sequentially, the unitary crown was placed with self-adhesive cement, and photopolymerization for 30 seconds was performed.
 Dentin finish line: Without previous acid etching (following the manufacturer’s instructions), water irrigation of the dentin was performed for 30 seconds and only the excess was removed, leaving the dentin wet.
 Sequentially, the unitary crown was placed with self-adhesive cement, and photopolymerization for 30 seconds was performed.
-Resin composite finish line: Preapplication of phosphoric acid at 37% for 30 seconds, water irrigation for 30 seconds each, and complete drying of the surface were performed.
+Composite resinfinish line: Preapplication of phosphoric acid at 37% for 30 seconds, water irrigation for 30 seconds each, and complete drying of the surface were performed.
 Sequentially, a thin layer of universal single-bond adhesive (3M ESPE, St. Paul, MN, USA) was applied, the unitary crown was placed with the self-adhesive cement, and photopolymerization for 30 seconds was performed.

 The cementation process was done by the same operator who was precalibrated.
 The samples were polymerized for 30 seconds.
 The cementation line was isolated, and self-cured polystyrene resin was handled and poured into the region, with a retaining loop made, enabling testing of the system with the universal testing machine.

+Tensile Bond Strength

-Tensile bond strength was produced along the long axis of the tooth, at a speed of 1 mm per minute.
-For the standardization of results, the following equation was used: RT=F/S.A. (where: RT, tensile bond strength (Mpa); F, force of the cementation line (N); S.A. - sample area).
+It was produced along the long axis of the tooth, at a speed of 1 mm per minute.
+For the standardization of results, the following equation was used: RT=F/S.A. (where: RT, tensile bond strength (Pa); F, force of the cementation line (N); S.A. - sample area, that was checked with a precision digital caliper (Mitutoyo Corporation, Tokyo, Japan).

+Failure Mode

-After performing the tensile strength test, the failure mode of the sample was classified through SEM (JEOL JSM-6610LV, MA, US) as: adhesive, cohesive in cement, cohesive in dentin, cohesive in resin composite, cohesive in enamel, and mixed.
+After performing the tensile strength test, the failure mode of the sample was classified by SEM (JEOL JSM-6610LV, MA, US) as: adhesive (cement and substrate), cohesive in cement, cohesive in dentin, cohesive in resin composite, cohesive in enamel, and mixed.

+Marginal Adaption

-Before isolating the cementation line in the tensile bond strength test sample, each sample was molded on the palatine and vestibular surfaces by silicone material, and epoxy resin models were made.
+Before isolating the cementation line in the tensile bond strength test sample, each sample was molded on the palatine and buccal surfaces with silicone material (Express XT, 3M ESPE, , St. Paul, MN, USA) and epoxy resin models from each face (vestibular and palatine) of all specimens were made.
 Subsequently, all samples were assembled in aluminum stubs to receive a thin-layer coating of gold (Balzers-SCD 050 Sputter Coater, Scotia, NY, USA) and evaluated under SEM (LEO 435 VP, LEO Electron Microscopy Ltd, Cambridge, UK) at magnification of 150X.
 The images were measured using ImageJ software (LOCI, University of Wisconsin, USA), at three points: both borders and center.
 Subsequently, the mean of each face was calculated, and in sequence, a new media between the palatine and vestibular face was made to obtain the mean value of the sample.